 It really depends on the manufacturing of the unit.
 Some camping flashlights have the ability to recharge in just a few hours while others may require overnight charging to get back to full capacity.
 It all comes down to the lumens of the unit and how much energy is required to make the flashlight function.

 You can.
 Most camping flashlights are equipped with USB cable charging ports that can be connected to power banks.
 This is handy for a camping trip as you’ll be able to recharge your flashlight while making use of other electronic equipment through the power bank.
 And you can camp where there are no electrical outlets and still have light.

 Adjustable focus is essentially just a smoother way to alternate between modes and beams.
 Instead of using buttons, a flashlight will feature a rotating ring that can be twisted to change the beam of the unit.
 You can seamlessly fade between wide beam and spotlight without a sudden shift.
 While this is a welcome feature to any quality unit, it’s not imperative to the performance of a flashlight.

-Following on the heels of the first option is a unit of similar ability, but with a less hefty price tag – the Olight H2R NW.
+Following on the heels of the first option is the Olight H2R NW.
 The lumen ability, as well as its multi-functionality (it can be used as a headlamp as well as a handheld flashlight), were the most notable features of this product.